Mario00S/Mario00S/README.md

 QA Professional with experience in **SaaS solutions** using manual testing and **Robot Framework** automation.

 🚀 **Currently Learning**: CI/CD with Jenkins, Docker, and Playwright
-📚 **Daily Goal**: Expanding my DevOps and automation skills
 🎯 **GitHub Purpose**: Upskilling and experimenting with new technologies

 ## Experience
 - ✅ Manual & automated testing (Robot Framework)
 - 🔄 SaaS software quality assurance
-- 🌱 Learning Jenkins, Docker, Playwright (beginner level)
+- 🌱 Learning Jenkins, Docker, Playwright